isikenes/factcalc/README.md

-# factcalc
+# Factorial Calculation - Java

-Factorial Calculation - Java
+You can calculate factorials of you have entered numbers.